 The North Arm Campground sits on the shores of Timothy Lake, in the shadow of Oregon's Mt.
 Hood.
 The surrounding forest setting offers spectacular views, wetlands, trails for exploration, and abundant fishing.
+This campground is smaller and more secluded than the others on the south side of the lake.

 Proximity to Timothy Lake allows campers to enjoy a variety of water-related recreation, including boating and sailing, as well as swimming, windsurfing and fishing.
 Anglers can expect a catch of kokanee salmon and a variety of trout, as well as crayfish.
 This area has wonderful canoeing and kayaking opportunities.